The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Negative space, or white space, is the space between elements on your web page.
 Too much space may make your page look minimal, and viewers might not be able to find what they‘re looking for.
 Too little negative space will make your page feel cluttered and cramped, which can overwhelm the viewer and also make it difficult to find the information they’re searching for.

-Ideally, you should have a balanced amount of negative space on your page.
-Page elements should be spaced evenly and it should be easy for visitors to locate the exact piece of content they’re looking for.
+Ideally, I recommend having a balanced amount of negative space on your page.
+Page elements should be spaced evenly, and it should be easy for visitors to locate the exact piece of content they're looking for.

 Consider the “rule of odds.”